AgPipeline/AgPipeline.github.io/README.md

 Additional information on our Data Science group can be found on our [University of Arizona site](https://datascience.cals.arizona.edu/) and on [OSF](https://osf.io/emq9s/).

+Each template transformer has a `HOW_TO.md` document that provides details on how to use the that template.
+Links to technical and HOW TO documentation are provided in the section below.
+Note that not all transformers will have HOW TO documentation, only the template ones.

 The term `transformer` refers to a algorithm that takes source data files and performs an action on the data.
 These actions can be transforming the source data, or calculating one or more values from it.
 Transformers can work with RGB, LAS, hyper-spectral, and other data types.